Quick Answer

 For finance-sensitive steps, design retries as replays, not second creates.
 Use stable references, for example invoice number, client ID, payment reference, or stored external action ID.
 Prefer lookup-and-update patterns over blind creation, and route missing or ambiguous matches to exception review.

 This helps prevent the common breakdown where you fall back to manual Slack/email updates and follow-up happens late.
 Your target state is clear reconciliation of who was paid, when, and why.
-For manual replay policy, keep the cutoff documented as Add current threshold after verification.
+For manual replay policy, document the exact cutoff only after verifying it from workflow records, platform behavior, logs, or approved operating rules.

 With these controls in place, the next step is incident recovery: how to triage broken Zaps and restore flow without creating new errors.